Institute-for-ReWriting-World-History/cameraobscura/README.md

     is used in the *tempp. perff.*); constr. usually with the *inf*, less freq. *absol.*, with the *acc., ab,* or *adv. of place or time* (Lewis 921).

-[^8]: Webster, Noah. *Webster's New International Dictionary of the
-    English Language: Based on the International Dictionary of 1890 and 1900*, Edited by William Torrey Harris, G. & C. Merriam Company, 1913.

-[^9]: ibid.

-[^10]: Varro. *On the Latin Language with an English Translation by
+[^8]: Varro. *On the Latin Language with an English Translation by
     Roland G. Kent.* Translated by Roland G. Kent, Harvard University Press, 1938.

-[^11]: The set of all words in *Webster's New International Dictionary of the
+[^9]: The set of all words in *Webster's New International Dictionary of the
     English Language: Based on the International Dictionary of 1890 and 1900*.